NathanCarter209/Perfect_number/README.md

         printf("%d is NOT A PERFECT NUMBER\n", num );
     }
 ```
-In this part we need initialised if-else statement
+In this part we need initialise if-else statement for 1